Textualize/textual/docs/guide/queries.md

 my_button = self.query_one(Button)
 ```

-`query_one` searches *below* the widget it is called on, so if you call `query_one` on a widget, it will only find widgets that are descendants of that widget.
+`query_one` searches the DOM *below* the widget it is called on, so if you call `query_one` on a widget, it will only find widgets that are descendants of that widget.

 If you wish to search the entire DOM, you should call `query_one` on the `App` or `Screen` instance.